How to Get Into the Yale School of Medicine: Requirements and Strategies

 In the 2023–2024 application cycle, all interviews were held virtually.

 Your Yale School of Medicine interview day will consist of an orientation meeting with the Director of Admissions, one 20–30 minute interview with either the Director or Assistant Director of Admissions, and two 45-minute interviews with Admissions Committee members.
-You’ll also get to attend two meet and greets—one with a YSM faculty member and one with current students—as well as a financial aid presentation.
+You’ll also get to attend a meet and greet with a YSM faculty member.

 Prepare to ace your medical school interview by reviewing the interview feedback on Yale’s Student Doctor Network page to learn what interview questions you might face, and be ready to answer common questions such as “Why Yale?” and “Why medicine?”
 Additionally, know your own application materials forward and backwards, and be prepared to discuss anything you’ve mentioned in them, such as your extracurriculars, coursework, or essay subjects.